OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 Advantages of the bulk download:
  * No registration for an API key is needed

-Disantvantages of the bulk download:
+Disadvantages of the bulk download:
  * No single tables or entries can be downloaded

 Get data via the MaStR-API